Ex-Saudi official claims damaging intel against crown prince

 Ex-Saudi official claims damaging intel against crown princeNew

-DUBAI, United Arab Emirates (AP) — A former senior Saudi security official who helped oversee joint U.S counterterrorism efforts claims the kingdom’s crown prince once spoke of killing a sitting Saudi monarch before his own father was crowned king.
+DUBAI, United Arab Emirates (AP) — A former senior Saudi security official who helped oversee joint counter-terrorism efforts with the U.S. claims the kingdom’s crown prince once spoke of killing a sitting Saudi monarch before his own father was crowned king.
 The former official, Saad al-Jabri, did not provide evidence for the claim to the CBS News program “60 Minutes,” which aired Sunday.
-It’s the latest attempt by the ex-counterterrorism official to try to pressure Prince Mohammed.
+It’s the latest attempt by the former official to try to pressure Prince Mohammed bin Salman.
 The al-Jabri family says the prince has detained two of al-Jabri’s adult children to try and force their father back to Saudi Arabia, where he’s wanted for alleged corruption.